-- 1. The PDS Standards Reference will need to be updated as described above. - Software libraries for accessing PDS data objects The Object Access Library will need to be modified to include freely available algorithms for the decompression of JPEG 2000 formatted data. - NASAView (or other PDS-supported display tools) will need to be updated able to find the UNCOMPRESSED\FILE object in the combined detached label once it has decompressed the FILE file in the COMPRESSED\FILE object has been decompressed.
+- 1. The PDS Standards Reference will need to be updated as described above. - Software libraries for accessing PDS data objects will need to be modified to include freely available algorithms for the decompression of JPEG 2000 formatted data. - NASAView (or other PDS-supported display tools) will need to be able to find the UNCOMPRESSED_FILE object in the combined detached label once the file in the COMPRESSED_FILE object has been decompressed.
 (It has been discovered that a similar upgrade is needed to support ZIP compressed files; the change can be implemented for both compressed formats at the same time.)